Actindo-AG/Documentation/Payments/UserInterface/08a_Connections.md

 ![CONNECTIONS](../../Assets/Screenshots/Payments/Settings/EditConnectionSettings.png "[CONNECTIONS]")

 This tab is only displayed for drivers with further settings.
-You can configure the settings after the connection has been established.
+You can configure these settings after the connection has been established.
 The fields displayed vary depending on the driver installed.

 - [SAVE]
     Click this button to save any changes made.